BryBon/p2BryceBond/README.md

 - the number of options available on the left screen is large, and can be confusing
 - with so much that can be done while driving, this could take the users attention from the road
 - there is no way to see the engine temp, until the warning light turns on.
+- does not show fuel level unless panel is on the fuel panel

-First picture is from my mom.
+First picture is from my moms car taken by my mom.

 Second picture is from here - https://www.youtube.com/watch?v=2SOMh81G7uA